icann/rdap-conformance-tool/docs/std_95/response.md

   "message": "Network receive fail."
 }
 ```
-19. Validate that all queries issued over all IP protocols for all HTTP methods except queries for domains under .invalid (see codes -130004, -13005, -130006, and -65300) have the same HTTP status code.
+19. Test case [-13018](#id-testCase-13018){ #id-testCase-13018 }: Validate that all queries issued over all IP protocols for all HTTP methods except queries for domains under .invalid (see codes -130004, -13005, -130006, and -65300) have the same HTTP status code.
 ```json
 {
   "code": -13018,